Torenrob/ShewStringFE/README.md

 - **NextUI:** Component library providing pre-styled React components with a focus on ease of use and modern design.
 It helps in building consistent and visually appealing user interfaces quickly.

 ## Setup
+- Working Link coming soon.
+Currently still learning how to deploy a Full Stack Application.
+If you would like to test the functionality please follow the steps below.

 ### Prerequisites